Nenkai/gt-modding-hub/docs/formats/volume/ps3_volume.md

 ## Header

-The header is encrypted.
+The header is expected to be encrypted.
 It is decrypted using an index, and the volume keyset (seed/key) which is normally located in the executable boot parameters.
 [Encryption Routine](https://github.com/Nenkai/GTToolsSharp/blob/9000ed0815650e98a7959a6028565aefc66a2aeb/GTToolsSharp/Volumes/GTVolumePFS.cs#L205)

-The index is always `1`, which translates to `K/4D`, if reading from PDIPFS and not a volume.
+The index for the header is always `1`, which translates to `K/4D`, if reading from PDIPFS and not a volume.
 Otherwise it is at the very beginning of `GT.VOL`.

 Size: `0x20`